Choosing a marketing agency to help your business to grow is a big decision.

 So how can you filter out the wallies and the wannabes from the real deal agencies before you spend a penny with them?

-Here are 7 of the most common red flags to look for that should signal that the agency just isn’t for you.
+Here’s a list of the 7 most common red flags to look for that should help when choosing a marketing agency.

 1. The marketing agency has poor communication

 A comms agency should be good by nature and not just name.

 The best way to judge the agency before you even meet them therefore is on the quality of their communications.

 How quickly do you get a call after enquiring?
 Do they listen and not just talk?
 What about their own marketing and approach – is it slick and admirable?